cgeorg08/cgeorg08/README.md

 ### Welcome to my profile 🤖
 #### Check out my repositories and who knows you might find something useful.
-In this README you can find the most important code snippet for every programming language I used so far (starting from the most recent one until).
+In this README you can find the most important code snippet for every programming language I used so far (starting from the most recent one).

 ##### Python
 ```python